onflow/flow-ft/README.md

 | Sandboxnet        | `0xe20612a0776ca4bf` |
 | Mainnet           | `0xf233dcee88fe0abe` |

-The `Burner` contract is also deployed to these addresses, but should not be used until after the Cadence 1.0 network upgrade.
+The `Burner` contract is also deployed to these addresses, but should only be used in Cadence 1.0 `FungibleToken` implementations of the standard.

 ## Basics of the Standard: